londonappbrewery/xylophone-flutter/README.md

 ## Our Goal

-In this tutorial we will be diving into more Dart programming concepts such as lists, loops, functions and much much more.
-By the end of this modules, you should be conformable using Flutter packages and building repeated widgets.
+In this tutorial we will be diving into more Dart programming concepts and learning how to use open source Flutter packages.
+By the end of this module, you should be conformable using Flutter packages and building repeated widgets.

 ## What you will create